Terms and Conditions

 How the Highest Scoring Student Prize-winners are determined

-28. The Individual Prizes in each category are $1,500 for first, $1,000 for second $750 for third place.
-Total prize value for all Individual Prizes is $6,500.
+27. The Individual Prizes in each category are $1,500 for first, $1,000 for second $500 for third place.
+Total prize value for all Highest Scoring Student Individual Prizes is $6,000.
 Each Prize-winner will receive their Individual Prize by a deposit into a Suncorp-Metway Limited ABN 66 010 831 722 (Suncorp Bank) Suncorp Bank Kids Savings Account held in the name of the Prize-winner.

-30. Once the relevant account has been opened, Suncorp Bank will deposit the Individual Prize into the Suncorp Bank Kids Savings Account as the opening balance.
-If the Prize-winner already holds a Suncorp Bank Kids Savings Account, Suncorp will deposit the Individual Prize into this existing account.
+29. Once the relevant account has been opened, the Organiser will deposit the Individual Prize into the Suncorp Bank Kids Savings Account as the opening balance.
+If the Prize-winner already holds a Suncorp Bank Kids Savings Account, the Organiser will deposit the Individual Prize into this existing account.

 How the Winning Schools are determined

-40. Each school (including Australian educational institutions other than secondary schools, eg TAFE) at which the first Student Prize-winner for each age category is enrolled (Winning School) will receive a prize.
+39. Each school at which the first Student Prize-winner for each age category is enrolled (Winning School) will receive a prize.
 Each Winning School will receive AUD$1,500 in an Account held in the name of the Winning School.
 Total prize value for all Winning School Prizes is $3,000.

 The Organiser will notify the Winning Schools by email or telephone and will provide the Winning Schools with their Prize at the Organiser's discretion after the end date of the Challenge.